ColtonRandall/ColtonRandall/README.md

-- 👋 Hi, I’m @ColtonRandall, a postgraduate student at the University of Auckland.
+- 👋 Hi, I’m @ColtonRandall, a Graduate Engineer at Xero.

-- :mortar_board: Current and future education prospects...
+- :mortar_board: Education
-    - 2022: Masters in IT, specialising in Software Engineering and Health Informatics
+    - 2021: Postgrad studies in IT, specialising in Software Engineering and Health Informatics
     - 2018: BSc in Biochemistry

 - 👀 I’m interested in ...
+    - Exploring new software tools/languages and implementing them in personal projects.
     - The intersection of Biochemistry and programming / genetic engineering / Bioinformatics.
     - Aviation -  Private Pilot license, November 2019.
     - Movies - Superhero films, Lord of the Rings, Shawshank Redemption, you name it.
     - Running, Hiking / Walking.

-- 🌱 I’m currently studying ...
-    - A PGCert in Programming technologies / Web Development.
-        - Languages/skills covered so far: Java, HTML, CSS, JavaScript, JSON, AJAX, Bash, Git and GitLab/GitHub :octocat:
-    - I will be transitioning into a Masters of Information Technology, specialising in Software Engineering next semester.

 - 📫 How to reach me ...
     - coltondominicrandall@gmail.com or,